 How long have alpacas been raised?

 Records show that Alpacas have been raised for over five thousand years, however there is speculation that they have been utilized for over nine thousand years.
+The fiber was harvested each year and used to make textiles.

 How long has alpaca been used as clothing?